 Light and sound factor into the sleep environment, so it’s easy to see how loud claps of thunder and bright flashes of lightening can be bothersome.
 White noise machines or apps and eye masks could help, as could relaxation techniques like deep breathing or guided imagery.

 Obstructive sleep apnea, the condition characterized by disrupted breathing during sleep, may also be affected by stormy weather to some extent.
 A study from the found that the severity of symptoms increased with lower atmospheric pressure associated with weather systems.
-Links between thunderstorms and asthma have also been documented, perhaps due to increases of pollen in the air.
+Links between have also been documented, perhaps due to increases of pollen in the air.

 Weather Changes Can Be Painful